Princess O'Rourke: Shooting

 Filming started on 9 July 1942.
 It ended in September 1942.

 According to Ben Mankiewicz’s introduction to the 24 November 2019 airing of the picture on TCM, the production was given limited access to film at the White House, courtesy of President Roosevelt.
 In addition, FDR's beloved Scottie dog Fala—already a well-known film personality in his own right—played himself, because, as Mankiewicz said, "No dog body-doubles for Fala."
 Even so, Whiskers is also credited in some places (including the current cast list on TCM.com).

 The airport scenes were shot at Burbank Airport.

 Cummings often was unavailable, as he was simultaneously working on Between Us Girls at Universal Studios, forcing de Havilland to at times deliver lines to a stand-in.
 Aged actor Coburn also frequently forgot his lines, leading to many retakes which sapped her energy further.

 Cummings also fell ill with ptomaine poisoning during the shoot and missed several days.

 De Havilland fought openly with Warner Bros.
 Tired and suffering from low blood pressure, the formerly steady and hard-working actress began reporting late for work, leaving the set abruptly and going home when her frustrations became too much.
 This was very atypical behavior from the actor.
 She would eventually file a lawsuit against the studio in a landmark case that resulted in passage of legislation known as the de Havilland Law (California Labor Code Section 2855), that set a seven-calendar-year limit on studio-player contracts.

 The film was completed ten days behind schedule on 9 September.
 Due to the legal issues, it was eventually released a year after the production wrapped.
 Princess O'Rourke became the penultimate film that de Havilland completed while on contract to Warner Bros.

 De Havilland and Cummings both sued their studios over their long-term contracts.

 Music

-The composer Arthur Schwartz and lyricists Edward "Yip" Harburg and Ira Gershwin, who had earlier written the featured song, "Honorable Moon" (1941), donated the money they received from Warner Bros. to the United China Relief organization.
-Nan Wynn sings the song during a Chinese restaurant scene.
+The film features "Honorable Moon," a song by composer Arthur Schwartz and lyricists Edward "Yip" Harburg and Ira Gershwin.
+They had written the song in 1941 for a United China Relief fundraiser, and they donated the money they received from Warner Bros. to the same organization.
+Nan Wynn sings "Honorable Moon" during a Chinese restaurant scene.